davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 ## Operator Sets

-Operator sets, as described in [Introducing the EigenLayer Security Model](https://www.blog.eigenlayer.xyz/introducing-the-eigenlayer-security-model/), are useful for AVSs to configure operator groupings which can be assigned different tasks, rewarded based on their strategy allocations, and slashed according to different rules.
+Operator sets, as described in [ELIP-002](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md#operator-sets), are useful for AVSs to configure operator groupings which can be assigned different tasks, rewarded based on their strategy allocations, and slashed according to different rules.
 Operator sets are defined in [`libraries/OperatorSetLib.sol`](../../src/contracts/libraries/OperatorSetLib.sol):

 ```solidity
 /**